 - You will keep the difference between what you receive from your customers and pay to HMRC.

-- You will not be able to recover the VAT on the items you purchased, except for specific capital assets worth more than £2,000.
+- You cannot recover the VAT on the items you purchased, except for specific capital assets worth more than £2,000.

 How to change the VAT scheme?

-At some point, you may want to change your VAT scheme.
-For example, if you are currently using the flat rate VAT scheme, you can change it to the VAT cash accounting scheme, standard VAT scheme or VAT accrual scheme.
+At some point, you may want to change your VAT accounting scheme.
+For example, if you currently use the flat rate VAT scheme, you can change it to the VAT cash accounting scheme, standard VAT scheme or VAT accrual scheme.

-According to HMRC, you can only change your VAT scheme at the beginning of a new accounting period.
+According to HMRC, you can only change your VAT annual accounting scheme at the beginning of a new accounting period.

 - Select the new VAT Scheme.